khoaisohd/saifon/docs/advanced/async.md

 ## Cancel current polling task

-`takeLatest` cancel the current `handleFetchHotelsRequest` task and start a new `handleFetchHotelsRequest` task.
+We use `takeLatest` to cancel the current `handleFetchHotelsRequest` task and start a new `handleFetchHotelsRequest` task.

 ```JS
 yield takeLatest(FETCH_HOTELS, handleFetchHotelsRequest);